BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Investors find Exchange-Traded Funds (ETFs) appealing for their diversification, low cost, growth potential and trading flexibility.
 However, one aspect demanding careful attention is how gains, dividends, and redemptions are taxed.
-In India, taxation rules vary based on the asset class an ETF invests in (equities, debt, gold, etc.), influencing an investor’s net return.
+Tax on an ETF in India varies based on the asset class an ETF invests in (equities, debt, gold, etc.), influencing an investor’s net return.

 Understanding ETF taxation in India can aid in tax planning and help investors earn better post-tax returns.
 This article explores the main tax considerations—ranging from capital gains categories to dividend distribution—for individuals looking to optimise their ETF strategies.